 -Wooden was a candidate for the job at Minnesota.

 If McCormick went to visit a friend in South Dakota, it had to be after the Chicago meeting with Wooden.
 If that's true, and that friend lived near Watertown, AND snow had knocked down the phone lines on the 12th/13th (which there is no documentation of), its not very likely those phone lines would still be down 4-5 days later.
 Even if they were, (lots of if's here) wouldn't McCormick have known that before going there?
 Its not like he was already there and was stuck when the storm hit.
-It would have been well after.
-The whole scenario is just not very likely.
+His visit would have been well after the storm.
+The whole scenario just isn't very likely.

-So if the story isn't true, where did it originate?
-As far as I can tell, the story first appears in print around the time that Wooden was planning to retire in 1975.
-For the record, the newspapers site doesn’t have access to every newspaper in the country.
-In other words, there may have been information in other newspapers that I don’t have access to, but that seems unlikely.
+If the Wooden blizzard story isn't true, where did it originate?
+It seems that the story first appears in print around the time that Wooden was planning to retire in 1975.
+(Note: The newspapers site doesn’t have access to every newspaper in the country.
+In other words, there may have been information in other newspapers that I don’t have access to, but that seems unlikely).
 When you find articles about “The Blizzard” from that time, they all have the exact same story.
 Almost word-for-word in some cases, as they probably all used the same wire story as a source.
 Since then, the story has become canon and part of the Wooden legend.
 Its been told and retold so many times, its just accepted as true.
 When Wooden died in 2010, the story resurfaced and Sports Illustrated even did a famous photo showing the juxtaposition of Wooden in a UCLA warmup and what he would’ve looked like in a Minnesota Warmup.